brandon-bwoni/Backend-Dev-with-Nodejs-bootcamp/README.md

 - **SQL with MySQL**: Learned how to write SQL in MySQL, how to connect a backend app to MySQL database, and how to query data from the database from a Node app.

-- **Understanding Sequelize**: Learned how to simply write and execute database queries using Sequelize.
+- **Understanding Sequelize ORM**: Learned how to simply write and execute database queries using Sequelize an Object-relation Mapping (ORM) framework.
 Which makes the whole process of communicating with the database easier

 - **Working with NoSQL and Using Mongodb**: Understood how to work with a NoSQL database (MongoDB).
-How to connect the database, how to carry out CRUD operations.
+How to connect the database, and how to carry out CRUD operations.

+- **Working with Mongoose ODM**: Learned how to use Mongoose Object-document Mapping framework for easily defining database schemas and querying data.